jan-kasi/school-notes/notes/Critical theory.md

 - ***DON'T*** list all the theories you know and say what they would say
-  - not "a feminist critic would see...however a poststructuralist...and a psychoanalytic/analytic psychologistt would..."
+  - not "a feminist critic would see...however a poststructuralist...and a psychoanalytic would say... while analytic psychologist would...marxist would..."
 - instead:
   - notice these themes and integrate them into your writing as your own, noticing as you do the critical theory you're using
   - be aware of theories to inform what you will discuss